County Roads Theatre Company Creative Team

 We are a small group of mostly Prince Edward County Residents with a passion for telling important stories through small independent professional theatre productions.
-In 2017 we presented The Belle of Amherst, a one-woman show about the life of poet Emily Dickinson.
-The show, featuring Joan McBride as Emily and directed by Fred Robinson, ran for two weeks at the lovely Mount Tabor Playhouse.
-Audiences loved the play, which prompted us to offer On A First Name Basis in 2019.
+Here you can meet the team that presented On A First Name Basis in 2019.

 Actor: John Koensgen.
 John has been a professional actor for 42 years.
 He has also taught at many colleges, universities and acting schools.
 And although his home is in Ottawa, work has taken him across the country.
 You can see him on TV in Frankie Drake as Dr. Peter Thompson, the local coroner.
 He recently recorded a podcast version of the award-winning play Butcher by Nicolas Billon where he reprised his role of Lavinian-speaking Josef (Lavinian is a fictitious Slavic language created by U of T professors Christina Kramer and Dragana Obradovic).
 The podcast is part of the new CBC series PlayMe by Expect Theatre which debuts this fall on CBC Podcast.

 John is also a fight director and has worked on well over a hundred productions as choreographer.
 He has taught at The National Theatre School, Dawson College, University of Ottawa, Algonquin College, St. Lawrence College and numerous high schools in the Ottawa area.